borntofrappe/game-development/Games/Side Pocket/README.md

   </g>
 </svg>

-With `love.graphics` then, the idea is to enhance the previous structure with a more pleasing aesthetic. `love.graphics.rectangle` can, for instance, include a rectangle with rounded borders, to match with the overall style.
+The edges are however not rendered.
+Instead of the lines, the goal is to use `love.graphics` to improve the aesthetics with rounded corners.
+This is achieve with another panel.

 <svg viewBox="-5 -5 110 60" width="220" height="120">
   <g stroke="hsl(0, 0%, 30%)" fill="none" >